Random curves, scaling limits and Loewner evolutions: Interfaces in statistical physics and Condition

+We establish below one of the geometric conditions and not directly one of the conformally invariant conditions.
+The reason for this is that we want to apply Corollary~\ref{cor: fk crossing} only a finite number of times.
+To verify the conformally invariant condition directly, we would have to use some compactness property for the family of quadrilaterals.
+This might be more or less equivalent to the proof below.

+\begin{proof}[Proof of Proposition~\ref{prop: fkIsing}] Let's use the continuous time parametrization of $\gamma$ with constant speed so that $\gamma(n)$ is a lattice point of $L$ if and only if $n$ is an integer (between $0$ and $l$).
+Notice that on even time instances $\gamma(2n)$ is in a crossing ``arriving'' to a white square and it chooses left or right turn depending on the color revealed on the square, in the sense of Figure~\ref{sfig: bathroom2c}.
+The filtration generated $\F_t$ by $\gamma(s)$, $s \leq t$, (or the finer filtration made by adding an infinitesimal peek to the future) remains constant on $t \in (2n,2n+2)$ where $n$ is an integer.
+Hence we can restrict to the case $t=2n$, $n$ an integer.
+Then $U_t = U \setminus \gamma[0,t]$ is an admissible domain.

+This simplifies the proof a lot.
+Instead of considering all $t=2n$ we will consider $t=0$ and all admissible domains.
+In other word, we don't have to consider any stopping times below, but instead we have to consider all possible admissible domains.
+But luckily this was the set of domains we used in the definition of $\Sigma_{\textnormal{FK Ising}}$.

 We can also assume that $r > \eta$ where $\eta$ is as in the section~\ref{sssec: advantages of admissible}.
-Namely, any disc $B=B(z_0,r)$ where $0< r \leq \eta$ intersecting the boundary of the domain, can't intersect with the interior of the medial graph.
-Choose $C>0$ such that there are no trivialities such as an edge crossing $A(z_0,r,R)$ for some $z_0$ and $r>\eta$ and $R>Cr$.
+In the complementary case, we notice that no disc of the form $B=B(z_0,r)$, where $0< r \leq \eta$ and which intersects the boundary of the domain, can contain any lattice points of $L$ which are in the interior of the domain.
+Also choose $C>0$ such that there are no trivialities such as an edge crossing $A(z_0,r,R)$ for some $z_0$ and $r>\eta$ and $R>Cr$.